 Waiting for a package is an anxiety-inducing experience.
 Receiving a product that you’re dissatisfied with is even worse.
 You need to do everything in your power to make shipping and returns enjoyable for your audience.

-15. Offer Free Shipping
+15. Offer free shipping

-16. Have a Clear Refund Policy
+16. Have a clear refund policy

 It’s no surprise that some customers are hesitant about making purchases online.
 When it comes to ordering things like clothing, it can be difficult to know exactly how a piece will fit in person.

-Use Shopify’s Refund Policy Generator to create a refund policy for your store.
+Use Shopify’s refund policy generator to create a refund policy for your store.

-Although optimizing elements like your homepage, product discovery features, and product pages is crucial for pushing your customers through the conversion funnel, you also need to make sure that your website contains additional information like contact details and an about section.
+Although optimizing elements like your homepage, product discovery features, and product pages is crucial for pushing your customers through the conversion funnel, you also need to make sure that your website contains additional information like contact details and an About section.

-17. Tell a Story with Your About Page
+17. Tell a story with your About page

 Try to build a story around both your products and your customers’ relationship with them.
 Ask yourself questions like: Where did your idea come from?
 What makes them special?
 What does an average day in your ideal customer’s life look like?

-18. Create a Comprehensive Contact Page
+18. Create a comprehensive Contact page

 For customers, not being able to share their thoughts and feelings—whether positive or negative—is an extremely frustrating experience.
-Your contact page should include ways for your customers to reach out when something goes wrong as well as opportunities for them to engage with your brand in fun and exciting ways.
+Your Contact page should include ways for your customers to reach out when something goes wrong, as well as opportunities for them to engage with your brand in fun and exciting ways.